Changing the world for a child through adoption, or showing support, can create so many connections and support.

 The stories and the visions tear at my heart.
 These stories will shift to the front of my mind on World Adoption Day.
 I will give thanks to the agency that helped place me in a wonderful loving foster home, one with formula, plenty of diaper changes, and lots of nurturing.
 I will be reminded on November 9 that my life before being placed for adoption was blessed compared to the lives of other orphans.

 The backstory to World Adoption Day is inspiring and the motto is simple.
-The founder is Hank Fortener.
+The founder is Hank Fortner.
 He grew up in Ohio, in a family that adopted 8 children from 5 countries and fostered 36.
-When he became an adult, he became a pastor, and in January 2012 founded a nonprofit campaign aimed at helping people afford adoption, called Adopt Together.
+When he became an adult, he became a pastor, and in January 2012 founded a nonprofit campaign aimed at helping people afford adoption.
 On November 9, 2014, Hank launched the first World Adoption Day campaign.

 His mission statement: “A world with no more orphans, a family for every child.”
 I will high-five that one!
 He also created a simple symbol that he is asking everyone touched by adoption to draw on their hand and post on social media for all to see:

 The smiley face is simple, yet the meaning is so deep.
 To me it symbolizes the simple, innocent smile of children worldwide waiting and hoping to find forever families.
 It symbolizes the smiles that cross adoptive families’ faces when they receive the verification that they have been chosen to be the parents of a child.
 The last thing this symbol means to me is the happiness that is adoption.
-Yes, there are struggles when adopting, especially outside the United States, but remember: through struggles comes strength, and in the realm of adoption, through struggles comes the strength of unconditional love, sacrifice, and forever families.
+Yes, there are struggles when adopting, especially outside the United States, but remember: through struggles comes strength, and in the realm of adoption, through struggles comes to the strength of unconditional love, sacrifice, and forever families.
+Adoption is changing the world for children.